Luis Fernandez de la Reguera: Rockets Redglare!

 Rockets Redglare! affectionately documents the life and death of character actor and stand-up comedian Rockets Redglare, born Michael Morra.
-In one scene, Redglare recounts how one morning when he was four and a half years old his mother dressed him in his favorite shirt and for the first time made him French toast.
-Just as he started to enjoy his special breakfast, his gangster father and his Uncle Eddie shot another man to death in the next room.
-He adds that he never was able to enjoy French toast again.

 In addition to Redglare himself, the film features interviews with people who knew him well, including actors Steve Buscemi, Willem Dafoe, and Matt Dillon.
 Buscemi also produced the film, which was shot by de la Reguera using rented equipment.
 Buscemi and de la Reguera recorded a commentary track for the film's release on DVD.

 In February 2006, Buscemi and de la Reguera sued Mike Broder of Small Planet Pictures for $1.75 million, alleging he failed to market, promote, and pay advance fees relating to the distribution of the film.
 In September 2007, Broder agreed to turn over the rights to the film to de la Reguera's estate and pay up to $35,000 for the plaintiffs' legal fees.
 If Broder fails to pay within five years, he must pay the entire $1.75 million.
 Buscemi and William Murchu now plan to re-release and redistribute the film.